 - Automatically delete content after that time

-- Prevent users from deleting or editing documents during the retention period
+- Prevent users from deleting or editing documents during the retention period.

 There are two primary types of retention policies: